 Recruiters are exceptionally busy professionals.
 A quick follow-up message can facilitate an update on your job application.

-Reminder: Nailing the interview with the recruiter is just one step in the interview process.
-Landing a job you love is a multi-step process that takes time, energy, and effort.
+Reminder: Nailing an interview with a recruiter is just one step in the interview process.
+Landing a job you love is a multi-step journey that takes time, energy, and effort.
 You’ve got this!